 | A+ first | Three documented support tickets: one OS issue, one hardware/peripheral issue, one network-connectivity issue | You can troubleshoot user problems and explain what changed. |

-| Network+ bridge | A small network map with IPs, DNS/DHCP notes, VLAN/firewall assumptions, and a packet-capture finding | You understand the network context Security+ assumes. |
+| Network+ bridge | A small network map with IPs, DNS/DHCP notes, VLAN/firewall assumptions, and a sample-capture finding | You understand the network context Security+ assumes. |

 | Security+ first | A mini incident timeline, IAM review, risk register, and control recommendation for one scenario | You can apply security vocabulary to evidence, not just memorize terms. |